 Chase has plenty of enticing signup bonuses to get you in the door, but monthly fees and low APYs may counteract the upfront cash.
 Before signing up, review the terms and conditions of the account to make sure you can comfortably meet any minimum requirements.

 Sign up offers.
-Get $300 when you open a Chase Total Business Checking with qualifying activities and more.
+Get $225 when you open a Chase Total Checking® account with direct deposit, $300 when you open a Chase Total Business Checking with qualifying activities and more.

 Convenience.
 Chase has over 16,000 ATMs and 4,700 branches across the US.
 You can also manage all your Chase accounts, credit cards and loans in one place using the mobile app.